Rise Internet Review

 Late payment fee

-Rise Broadband charges you a fairly standard $20 late fee if your payment isn’t received within 8 days of the due date.
+Rise Internet charges you a fairly standard $20 late fee if your payment isn’t received within 8 days of the due date.
 It’s one more reason why it’s a good idea to sign up for paperless billing (which gives you a $5 discount each month) and autopayments.

 Pros and cons